-Improving the quality of life and life expectancy for people with severe and enduring mental health conditions (SMI) requires us to treat and support them as whole individuals, and this means looking at the wider issues that may affect them.
-This includes their housing, employment, relationships, diet, physical activity, and risk behaviours (such as smoking and alcohol consumption)40.
+Improvng the quality of life and life expectancy for people with severe and enduring mental health conditions requires us to treat and support them as whole individuals, and this means looking at the wider issues that may affect them.
+This includes their housing, employment, relationships, diet, physical activity, and risk behaviours (such as smoking and alcohol consumption).
 People with severe mental health conditions often receive poorer acknowledgement and treatment of their physical health conditions.
 Similarly, people with long-term physical conditions also often receive poorer treatment of their mental health41.
 We must ensure that as a health and care system, we are joining up mental and physical health treatment and treating people as individuals.

-People with SMI such as schizophrenia often come into contact with multiple public services.
-For example staff in police and fire services, housing and probation often encounter people with SMI in the course of their work.
-It is important that there is an awareness of mental health issues across public service commissioners, providers and staff to ensure that we can refer and support each other to provide the most effective interventions and support.
+People with severe mental health conditions often come into contact with multiple public services.
+For example staff in education, police and fire services, housing and probation often encounter people with severe mental health conditions in the course of their work.
+It is important that there is an awareness of mental health issues across public service commissioners, providers and staff to ensure that we can refer and support each other to provide the most effective interventions and .